GDI for Enterprise Readiness

 Enterprise readiness confidence is rarely lost suddenly

 Enterprise readiness develops progressively as growth ambitions advance, expansion pressures increase and future enterprise requirements begin extending beyond current capability.
 By the time growth complexity becomes visible, organisational readiness, scalability and governance requirements are often already difficult to influence.
-Governance Decision Intelligence (GDI) strengthens enterprise confidence by identifying future enterprise implications before growth pathways become materially harder to influence.
+Governance Decision Intelligence (GDI) strengthens enterprise confidence by identifying the conditions, implications and uncertainties governing future enterprise evolution before growth complexity becomes materially harder to influence.

 Enterprise Readiness operating environments